 Professional greets my family and I. Professional acts…unprofessional.
 Makes me feel uncomfortable.

-But, had I just stopped in to grab a menu, or had I purchased any other possible product, would I come back?
+Had I just stopped in to grab a menu, or made my decision to come in based on the signage would I come back?
 Nope.
 The atmosphere just didn’t do it for me.
 I felt…almost…disrespected and disappointed.

 Scenario Two.
-I walk into Brilliant-business-B. [Insert choir of angels here]
+I walk into Cafe B[Insert choir of angels here]

 It’s lovely inside.
 Decor is absolutely in sync with type of business residing here.
 This compels me to consider staying all day.

 I walk up to the counter.
-Server is charming, obviously happy to work here.
+Server is delightful, obviously happy to work here.
 I gladly hand over my card to pay for a product because at this point it could be a $3 glass of ice water.
 (But let’s be honest, it’s coffee.)

 And when I bring that hand-thrown, pottery mug to my lips, mmm.
 It’s as delicious as I would have expected.
 I like it here.
 I will tell my friends.
+We will be regulars.

 One final thought

-Successful brands attend to not just spectacular products, but an emotional feeling that continues to entice their client after they walk out the door.
-By offering cohesive branding and product marketing your client will receive the aesthetics and clear communication that gives your brand it’s emotional roots.
-Therefore, your client will feel valued and sought after and will use and recommend your product with a feeling of pride that will keep them, and their friends, coming back.
-Use your branding to inspire a relationship, not just sell a product, and you will find the success you are working for.
+Successful brands do not only offer spectacular products, but an emotional feeling that continues to entice their client after they walk out the door.
+By offering masterpiece branding and product marketing your client receives aesthetics and clear communication that gives your brand it’s emotional roots.
+Therefore, your client will be compelled to recommend what you’re offering with a feeling of pride that will keep them, and their friends, coming back.
+Use branding to inspire a relationship, not just sell a product, and you will find the success you are working for.